Chris-CHEVALIER/ECE-Web-Alexia/README.md

 manage different sort of paths (/hello ; /hello?name=; /about; error)

-Lab 3 - refractor the previous server with express
+Lab 3 - refactor the previous server with express

 ## Authors